Reading time: 15 minutes

-At the end of the day, the book you might be looking for is likely the one that empathizes with your personal experience of loneliness.
+Ultimately, the most helpful book will likely be the one that resonates with your own unique experience of loneliness.
 I believe one of the books on this list can do that.

 1. Solitude: A Return To The Self by Anthony Storr

-Solitude: A Return to the Self by Anthony Storr is a thought-provoking book on the benefits of solitude.
+Solitude: A Return to the Self by Anthony Storr explores the unexpected benefits of solitude.

 2. Loneliness by John T. Cacioppo

-Loneliness: Human Nature And the Need For Connection is a groundbreaking book that examines the science of loneliness and its impact on our physical and mental health.
+Loneliness: Human Nature And the Need For Connection is a groundbreaking book on the science of loneliness and its impact on our physical and mental health.

 John T. Cacioppo is a professor of psychology at the University of Chicago.
 This book documents his life’s work on loneliness.
 The book is part of his legacy.

-Cacioppo’s years of research show that loneliness is not just a subjective experience, but rather a biological and social phenomenon that has profound effects on our physical and mental health.
+Cacioppo’s research shows that loneliness is not just a subjective experience, but rather a biological and social phenomenon.

 Cacioppo emphasizes that people need real people in front of them — talking, laughing, sharing, and learning from each other.
 We need to see their faces, feel their emotions, read their body language, and feel their touch.